 These days, whenever I cut onion my eyes water like crazy.
 My immunity to the non-watering has gone.
 Remember how I always insisted I would cut and store it in the fridge.
 Now, the minute I halve it, the Ganga and Yamuna are in full flow.

 I am thinking of making lemon coffee and drinking it.
 I vaguely remember how we used to drink black coffee with lemon just like lemon tea, right?
-Oh, which reminds me – there’s a little bottle of lemon tea which came free with something.
-That silly Lays has introduced their “baked” version and it is ultra boring.
+Oh, which reminds me – there’s a little bottle of lemon tea that came free with something.
+That silly Lays has introduced their “baked” version and it is ultra-boring.
 V and I prefer the regular fried.
 Considering that we do not eat it often, when we do want to indulge once in a while, might as well ensoy, no?

 Incidentally, my photo appeared in the paper on Saturday, quoting me on school kids’ food habits.
 Here’s the photo:

 Not surprisingly, I was the last one to know.
-I felt like a mini celebrity with neighbors letting me know and phone calls from V’s classmates’ parents and others we know.
+I felt like a mini-celebrity with neighbors letting me know and phone calls from V’s classmates’ parents and others we know.
 So funny, no?
 I was imagining how excited you would have felt.